 Exhibit F: Shit tank

-O, de sceptic tank.
+O, de septic tank.
 Ja, dat zou een moderne dubbele zijn, dus met vrij schoon water eruit komend, maar is gewoon een oude bak en zelfs zonder overloop volgens echtgenoot van eerste verkoopster.
 Zodat we niet begrijpen hoe dit werkt.

 What Annemarie says in English?
-That the original owners (family of the builders) who sold the house to the English couple who sold the house to my mom called bullshit on their claim about the fancy, modern sceptic tank.
+That the original owners (family of the builders) who sold the house to the English couple who sold the house to my mom called bullshit on their claim about the fancy, modern septic tank.
 There is a shit tank, but it's shit, and nobody knows how it works.

 Exhibit G: How to get the shit to the tank

-Exhibit H: Ruined
+Exhibit I: Ruined

 One of the most creativity-evoking objects on the terrain was the ruin of the lagar (olive mill) next to the stream.
 Laurelin's plan was to: ⓐ turn the old pig sty below Annemarie's house into a cozy mini home, and, from there, ⓑ start turning the 200 m² ruin into an enormous mansion.
 Among the attractions of Portugal are its stimulating laws regarding the rebuilding of ruins.
 Usually, you are allowed to rebuild a ruin (up to quite a hight) as long as you don't overflow the original ground area.
 My mother's agent had emphasized that the lagar could be rebuilt under these laws.
 What they didn't mention is that there are more stringent regulations for building directly next to waterways.
 So, a watermill?
 Good luck, getting a permit for that!
+Even if Laurelin ever manages the unlikely feat of landing a permit, she won't be allowed to make a well within a 100 meters of the water way.

-Anti-exhibit I: Untold ruins
+Anti-exhibit J: Untold ruins

 Not all surprises were unpleasant: my mother turned out to own more than her main house and the 200 m² lagar ruin; further down the river, there were more ruins belonging to their property, among which, another water mill.
 These complementary ruins are situated so beatifully that … the dream space in the Ponte de Pedra valley is much enlarged.
 I myself could imagine living there part of the year.
 Yes, moving the building materials there with by donkey (because the roads there aren't); restoring the overpass channel that led the water into the mill; freeing the old fruit trees (like we did for the olive yard near my mother's house); stacking stones and staring at the beautiful water stream.